echujon/arielsdoodles/content/goKitty.md

 - choose one action:
   - Ask another player for a **Trait** or **Season** card
   - Use/Reactivate a **Pounce Token**.
-If the only cards in your hand are Mouse card, you may ask any Season.
+If the only cards in your hand are Mouse card, you may ask for any Season.

 ### Asking for a Trait Card
 1. You must hold at least one card with the Trait you're asking for.